SAP-samples/abap-platform-ccm-workshops/README.md

 6. **Adapt Custom Code:** Apply ATC findings to fix broken custom programs post-conversion, using SAP Notes and quick fixes.
 7. **ABAPGit:** Migrate existing code to the SAP Cloud Platform ABAP Environment using Git-based workflows.
 8. **Develop a Fiori App in Steampunk:** Create a Fiori application using modern ABAP and SAPUI5 technologies in the cloud-based Steampunk environment.
+9. **Modernize classic extensions to clean core in SAP Cloud ERP :** Modernize classic extensions to clean core in SAP Cloud ERP

 ### 🛠Exercise Details
 | Exercises |  |